FueledByChai/FueledByChaiTrading/docs/generated/README.md

-# SumZero Trading - Broker Capabilities Documentation
+# FueledByChai - Broker Capabilities Documentation

-This directory contains comprehensive documentation of broker capabilities, supported features, and API method support for all broker implementations in the SumZero Trading library.
+This directory contains comprehensive documentation of broker capabilities, supported features, and API method support for all broker implementations in the FueledByChai library.

 ## 📋 Available Documentation